McDonald's is ending its test run of AI-powered drive-thrus with IBM

 NEW YORK (AP) — Ever get your McDonald’s order mixed up at an AI-powered drive-thru?
 The experiment behind the fast food giant’s current automated order taker will soon be coming to a close.

-McDonald’s confirmed late Monday that it decided to end a global partnership with IBM, which has been testing this artificial intelligence technology at select McDonald’s drive-thrus since late 2021.
+McDonald’s confirmed Monday that it decided to end a global partnership with IBM, which has been testing this artificial intelligence technology at select McDonald’s drive-thrus since 2021.

 Numerous fast food chains have begun exploring the implementation of AI across operations over recent years, with many pointing to possibilities of maximizing speed and cutting costs.